lifehacr/kulpinski.dev/src/content/posts/cdn-github.md

 ---
 title: Getting a CDN link for every file on Github
-excerpt: Sometimes, you want to load a file into your web project via a CDN.
+description: Sometimes, you want to load a file into your web project via a CDN.
 But what do you do, if the docs don’t give you that CDN link?
 type: note
 tags:
   - Code
-date: 2024-03-09T00:00:00.000Z
+date: 2024-04-01
 ---

 Sometimes, you want to load a file into your web project via a CDN.
 But what do you do, if the docs don’t give you that CDN link?